tobberacing/ButtonKit/README.md

 ## Adding an action

-Actions can be implemented either by using the 'selectionBlock' or by setting a delegate.
+Actions can be implemented either by using the `selectionBlock` or by setting a delegate.
 Blocks are the recommended easiest way.

 ````
 defaultButton.selectionBlock = {